Mesfin H. Tewolde

 Simultaneously, I have enriched and enhanced my proficiency in using engineering instruments and software programs.
 Consequently, I am capable of utilizing engineering instruments such as Total-station and Theodolites.
 Moreover, able to employ engineering software packages such as Revit, Civil 3D, AutoCAD, ArcGIS, HEC-RAS, HEC-HMS, Bentley Software program (civil-storm, pond pack, Flow master, and others), IDRISI, PCI-Geomatica, and others.

-I hold a European Engineer Title (EUR ING) and am a Certified Civil Engineer in Canton Geneva (MPQ).
+I hold a European Engineer Title (EUR ING), am a Certified Civil Engineer in Canton Geneva (MPQ), and am a Registered Civil

 Professional Membership: